jclark/rpi-cm4-ptp-guide/chrony.md

 ## Hardware timestamping

-The hardware on the CM4 cannot timestamp arbitrary packets: it can only timestamp PTP packers.
+The hardware on the CM4 cannot timestamp arbitrary packets: it can only timestamp PTP packets.
 This means we have to use [NTP-over-PTP](https://datatracker.ietf.org/doc/draft-ietf-ntp-over-ptp/) in order to use hardware timestamping.
 Reading the PTP hardware clock on the CM4 is unusually slow, so we need the the `hwtstimeout` directive, which was added in chrony version 4.4 (released in August 2023).